- Automatically with an indexing queue

 Price indexing

-Magento admin panel, under System > Index Management
+Magento Admin, under System > Index Management

 -

-Magento CLI, identified as
+Magento command line, identified as

-, by running:bin/magento indexer:status
+catalog_product_price, by running:bin/magento indexer:status

 Searchable attributes